Bg

 23 month old sleep schedule: Bedtime and nap schedule

 If you find that your 23 month old would prefer to throw everything out of their crib instead of laying down to sleep, take comfort in knowing that the behavior is developmentally appropriate.
 (It's also understandably frustrating!)
-This desire for independence is a natural part of baby development and allows your child to practice problem-solving skills.
+This desire for independence is a natural part of child development and allows your toddler to practice problem-solving skills.
 Ensuring your child is well-rested will help them have the patience and energy to succeed.

 Editor’s note